Symmetry breaking for inductive logic programming: Experiments

 \subsubsection{Q1.
 Can Symmetry Breaking Reduce Solving Time?}

-Figure \ref{fig:q1_popper} shows the solving times of \popper{} with and without symmetry breaking.
+Figure \ref{fig:q1_popper} shows the solving times of \popper{} with and without symmetry breaking\footnote{ Detailed per-task results and corresponding improvements are in the appendix.}.
 Significance tests confirm $(p < 0.05)$ that symmetry breaking reduces solving times on 97/449 (22\%) tasks and increases solving times on 1/449 (0\%) tasks.
 There is no significant difference in the other tasks.
 The mean decrease in solving time is $178 \pm 56$ seconds.
 The median decrease is 20 seconds with 95\% CI between 8 and 51 seconds.
 The mean and median increase is $41$ seconds.
 Some improvements are substantial.
 For instance, for the \emph{sokoban-terminal} task, symmetry breaking reduces the solving time from $1075 \pm 112$ seconds to $59 \pm 6$ seconds.
 These are minimum improvements because \popper{} without symmetry breaking often times out after 20 minutes.
 With a longer timeout, we would likely see greater improvements.
-Overall, the results suggest that the answer to \textbf{Q1} is yes, symmetry breaking can drastically reduce solving time.
+Overall, the results show that symmetry breaking can drastically reduce solving time.